Predictia/AQUA/docs/sphinx/source/adding_data.rst

     - ``source_grid_name``: the grid name defined in ``aqua-grids.yaml`` to be used for areas and regridding
     - ``fixer_name``: the name of the fixer defined in the fixes folder
+    - ``deltat`` (optional): the cumulation window of fluxes in the dataset.
+This is a fixer option.
+If not present, the default is 1 second.

 You can add fixes to your dataset by following examples in the ``config/fixes/`` directory (see :ref:`fixer`).